 Newton's First Law

-• First law defines inertiaThe tendency of an object to resist changes in its state of motion.
-Greater mass means greater inertia.: the tendency of an object to resist changes in its motion
+• The first law defines inertiaThe tendency of an object to resist changes in its state of motion.
+Greater mass means greater inertia.: the tendency of an object to resist changes in its motion.
+Mass is the measure of inertia.

 Examiner Tips and Tricks